#Modified to circumvent HTTPS issues

-nEUROSTRESSPEP is a Horizon 2020 grant, funded by the European Union.
+nEUROSTRESSPEP is a Horizon 2020 Research and Innovation Programme, funded by the European Commission.
 We are a large consortium of 14 collaborators, spanning both hemispheres, dedicated to identifying new and 'greener' ways of controlling pest insect populations in the context of integrated pest management.

-Specifically, we plan to use the insects own neuropeptide hormones, or synthetic mimetics, to selectively control insect pests of agriculture, horticulture and forestry, while preserving beneficial insects (such as honeybees).
+Our new approaches for biopesticide development are based on cutting-edge technologies focussed on the insects' own peptide hormones and their synthetic mimetics, to selectively control insect pests of agriculture, horticulture and forestry, while preserving beneficial insects such as honeybees.

 Developing green insecticides